 Growing Samphire at the Allotment

-Samphire is naturally a coastal rock or marsh perennial succulent plant, which is part of the Parsley family, that can be foraged but you can also grow your own deliciously salty Samphire in the right growing conditions.
+Samphire is naturally a coastal rock or marsh perennial succulent plant, which is part of the Parsley family.
+It can be foraged, or you can grow your own in the right growing conditions.

-Regularly water the Samphire using one teaspoon of sea salt (not table salt) per pint of water.
+Regularly water your Samphire using one teaspoon of sea salt (not table salt) per pint of water.
 Samphire does not like free-standing water.

-Samphire is a cut and come again plant.
-You should leave a few weeks in between each harvest throughout the season.
+Samphire is a cut-and-come-again plant.
+As a result, you should leave a few weeks in between each harvest throughout the season.
 Younger foliage is best; ideally picked July-August with older foliage becoming woody and not suitable for eating.

 Samphire should be protected during the winter months and cold spells.